Hello and welcome to Year 2.

 Learning at home

 Reading at home is very important.
 We ask you to read with your child as often as you can.
-The school reading book will be sent home for the weekend.
-We ask that you fill in the reading record.
-The reading record has some lovely activities in them that you are welcome to do with your child.
-If your child reads anything other than their school book we would love to hear about that too.
-There will be other homework sent home when it is relevant.
+The school reading book will be sent home for the weekend, we would love for you fill in the reading record.
+The reading record will allow you to see when we read with your child, as well as letting us know what lovely books your child enjoys reading with you at home.
+There will be other homework sent home when it is relevant as we understand how busy weekends can be!
+We would be greatful if you could return book bags by Tuesday to ensure there is enough time to check reading logs and change books ready for Friday.